-Contrast this with the actual situation in the UK in the twenty-first century, where women often find there is little time for rest: they may no longer have relatives living close by to lend a hand with the baby or older siblings, and even if a partner has paternity leave available, it may be awkward or unaffordable to take much.
+Contrast this with the actual situation in the UK in the twenty-first century, where women often find there is little time for recuperation.
+They may no longer have relatives living close by to lend a hand with the baby or older siblings.
+Even if a partner has paternity leave available, it may be awkward or unaffordable to take much.
 Pleasurable and fulfilling as it is to have a new baby in the home, there is a lot to do during the day, and sleep may be disturbed at night.
 All this comes on top of the demands of having been pregnant for nine months.

-In addition to the resulting fatigue, there are lifestyle changes to get used to: many women have previously had jobs from which they derived daily intellectual challenge, social interaction and status, and it can be hard to remember that being at home with a baby is actually the most important job in the world.
+In addition to the resulting fatigue, there are lifestyle changes to get used to.
+Many women have previously had jobs from which they derived daily intellectual challenge, social interaction and status.
+It can be hard to remember that being at home with a baby is actually the most important job in the world.

 Then I will offer you an appropriate treatment plan to try to help with your symptoms.
-This may involve weekly visits for an agreed period, though do not worry if we have to work primarily around days and times when someone can look after your baby: some treatment is better than no treatment.
+This may involve weekly visits for an agreed period, though do not worry if we have to work primarily around days and times when someone can look after your baby.
+Some treatment is better than no treatment.

 If there is anything you would like to discuss around treatment for issues arising after having a baby, then you are always welcome to telephone me.
 Below you can read the results of some of the research which has been undertaken into post-natal acupuncture.
 The trials vary in quality, but systematic reviews and randomised controlled trials are generally considered to provide the highest quality evidence.
 If you would like to read more about evidence quality, I would refer you to the British Acupuncture Council’s description of the evidence pyramid.